dotlang/language/README.md

 `func process(val x:int) -> var x+1`
 - When you pass var or val to a function, the reference is being sent and compiler makes sure vals are not changed.
 - when a function returns var/val it returns a reference to a locally allocated data.
-- A function can state it's output var/val. if qualifier is missing, it is val, function can return either var or val but caller can only assign the result to a val.
+- A function can state it's output var/val. if qualifier is missing, function can return either var or val but caller can only assign the result to a val (unless it is making a copy).
+But if output is marked with `val`, function can only return a val.
-- So missing qualifier: either var or val.
+- So missing qualifier: either var or val can be used by sender but receiver should assume val.
-- function inputs must have val/var modifier so it won't be ambiguous whether something is potential for shared mutable state.
-If input modifier is missing, it is assumed to be val.
+- function inputs should have val/var modifier so it won't be ambiguous whether something is potential for shared mutable state.
+If input modifier is missing, it is assumed to be var or val.
 - If function output type misses `var/val` modifier, it will be assumed `val`.
 `func add(x:int, y:int)->int`
 `func add(val x:int, val y:int)->val int`